ctg123/portfolio_blog/content/blog/work1.md

 #### The S.T.E.A.M.EE principles

-We can breakdown the basic principles from the acronym to help reinforce the practical skills to leverage both the STEAM (Science, Technology, Engineering, Arts, Math).
+We can breakdown the basic principles from the acronym to help reinforce the practical skills to leverage STEAM (Science, Technology, Engineering, Arts, Math) principles.
 I always reflect on these ideas to see where any impact can be made towards economic empowerment, environmental sustainability, and equity.

 How can I get STEAMEEE and fired up 🔥🔥🔥?

-**S (Science)** - Science is the knowledge domain to asking and understanding how our world works, and what areas spark our interest.
-Examples include physical and life sciences, computer science, and interdisciplinary case studies.
+**S (Science)** - Science is the knowledge domain that encourages asking and seeking to understand how our world works, and what areas spark our interest.
+Some examples include physical and life sciences, computer science, and interdisciplinary case studies.

 **T (Technology)** - Understanding how technology can be leveraged as a powerful medium to develop and collaborate among the communities to truly build something worthwhile and beneficial to society and the our environment.
-(Examples: semiconductor tech, material science, cloud based services, artificial intelligence, etc…)
+(Examples: semiconductor tech, material science, cloud based services, Artificial Intelligence, etc…)

-**E (Engineering)** - The practical arm to build and put ideas into reality within creative designs that can exist among in the either the physical or digital world.
-These products and services allow the champions to have their inventions patent protected.
+**E (Engineering)** - The practical arm to build and put ideas into reality within creative designs that can co-exist in the either the physical or digital world.
+These products and services would help innovators learn to own their inventions and look for their Intellectual Property to patent protected.
+Additionally, a healthy understanding of users feedback would always fuel engineers to provide better, more meaningful solutions as needs and demand change over time.

 **A (Arts)** - We as humans have immense creative potential and can express ourselves with beautiful pieces of art through many mediums (paintings, fashion, drawings, creative writing, music, etc.)